bewantbe/cerevi/thought/roadmap.md

 # improve documentation

+# README.md

+* revise it, done

+# BACKEND_DEVELOPMENT.md

-make the backend_development.md more concise. reduce context like ...
+* make the backend_development.md more concise. reduce context like ...
+* make descriptioin of API more complete.

 # test backend

 ## test functionality

+* Finish it.

 ## benchmark performance